-If you can identify with neurodiversity and struggle to manage within the work environment or even in your personal life, do not hesitate to seek assistance by calling Platinum Health's Mental Health Services (014 590 1700 or 080 000 6942).
+If you can identify with neurodiversity and struggle to manage within the work environment or even in you personal life, do not hesitate to seek assistance through the EAP Programme.
+EAP Counsellors (010 133 0525) are available 24 hours per day, 7 days per week to offer counselling and support.
+Alternatively, you are welcome to contact Platinum Health's Mental Health Services (014 590 1700 or 080 000 6942).